ndrakos/blog/_posts/2020-04-16-Light_Cone_Overview.md

 ### Literature

-I plan to follow a procedure similar to that for generating the CosmoDC2 sky catalog for LSST (<a href="https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract">Korytov et al. 2019</a>; these methods are outlined in more detail in the pedagogical notes by <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv190608355H/abstract"> Hollowed 2019 </a>).
+I plan to follow a procedure similar to that for generating the CosmoDC2 sky catalog for LSST (<a href="https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract">Korytov et al. 2019</a>; these methods are  also outlined in the pedagogical notes by <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv190608355H/abstract"> Hollowed 2019 </a>).
 The general idea is summarized nicely in this plot:

 <img src="{{ site.baseurl }}/assets/plots/Korytov_LightCone.png">